CreativeInquiry/ARP-2600/README.md

 - 1 Aug, 2019: Most sockets replced with new sockets, remaineder will be replaced after keyboard is repaired.
 - 1 Aug, 2019: Several disconnected solder joints repaired at sockets while sockets were replaced.
 - 11 Aug, 2019: Keyboard disassembled, gold spring keyboard contacts cleaned, keys cleaned, key height adjusted as needed, rubber pegs holding PCB board replaced.
-- 13 Aug, 2019: Spring reverb is no longer and FM receiver.
+- 13 Aug, 2019: Spring reverb is no longer an FM receiver.
 Extension cables used while debugging were acting as antennas.
 - 19 Aug, 2019: Right channel is dead on speaker and headphones, suspect amp failure or a lose wire
 - 19 Aug, 2019: Found several loose wires in keyboard, resoldered.
 - 19 Aug, 2019: Using left speaker ran through the first level diagnostics and things look good.